Monitoring & Modifying Android app network traffic via MITM proxy Part-1

 Can we capture HTTPS logs via Mitmproxy?

-we can but we need to install a Mitmproxy certificate to capture the HTTPS traffic.
+Yes, we can but we need to install a Mitmproxy certificate to capture the HTTPS traffic.

 Here is how Mitmproxy works